 If you wish to discontinue your membership from a school or classroom community, you can leave the community anytime by clicking on the “Leave Community” link on the top right of the school or classroom community header.
 When you leave a school community, you are automatically removed from all the classroom communities of that school, which means you lose the ability to view/post messages and receive any notifications.
 But if you leave only a particular classroom community, you continue to be a member of other classroom(s) or your school community, which means you receive all related notifications, and are able to post to and view messages from these communities you have not left.

-Is a group or a classroom community better for classrooms?
+Which is better, a group or a classroom community for classrooms?

 It is advisable to create classroom communities for classrooms, instead of groups, for many reasons.
 Classroom communities are a special kind of group but with additional features.

 - If you wish to use an email alias to communicate with your classroom parents, you will be able to do so for a classroom, but not for a group.

 - It is easy for parents to move to different classroom communities each year, by editing the classroom information in their child in their profile setting.

 How do I find contact information for my school members?

 Information about community members can be found on your My Schools wall.
 Under the name of your school on the left, there will be a clickable link of “count of members”.
 Once you click on that, you can see the directory of all Oroola members of your schools.

 What are my options for viewing the list of members in the Member Directory?

 You can choose to see all members (the default view), or you can choose to see a subset of members by click on one of the labels: Parents, Students, Teachers, Staff, Officers.
 You can also choose whether you want to group the members by Grade or by Teacher, and if you choose by Grade, you can choose to view only certain grade levels by clicking on the grade levels.
 Within each of these views, you can choose from various sort options in the “Sort By” box on the right.

 Can I search for a specific member’s contact information?